sidendev/go-by-green/README.md

 - Expand to iOS platform
 - Develop a web version with NextJS
 - Enhance features and user experience
-- Add Gamification features to improve user engagement
+- Add gamification features to improve user engagement

 ## Acknowledgements